odayakanaasa/ansi-jekyll/_rooms/One-bedroom.md

 ---

 One bedroom Apartments are suitable for 2 or 3 persons.
-There are 2 small apartments offering a living room with kitchen and refrigerator, a bedroom, with double or two single beds and bath.
+There are 2 apartments offering a living room with kitchen and refrigerator, a bedroom, with double or two single beds and a bathroom.
 Each one has its own balcony overlooking Souda Bay.
 All apartments have air condition and refrigerator.